Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-json/README.md

 ### JsonSerializer

-Provides API to serialize to and deserialize from Json Binary Encoding wrapped in a message with a content type field containing the schema ID.
+Provides API to serialize to and deserialize from JSON wrapped in a message with a content type field containing the schema ID.
 Uses `SchemaRegistryClient` from the [@azure/schema-registry](https://www.npmjs.com/package/@azure/schema-registry) package to get schema IDs from schema definition or vice versa.
 The provided API has internal cache to avoid calling the schema registry service when possible.